 In case of namesakes' publications in the list of references, the family name is given first in the manuscript, followed by the initials: (Fisher J., 2018).

 If the author has published several works during the year, lowercase letters are added to the citations, corresponding to the order, in which the publications are listed in the list of references: (Fisher, 2009c).

 For sources with no author and for websites, the first two words of the title and the year of publication or access to the site, respectively, are indicated: (Species Guide…, 2015) or (Weather Archive, 2020).

 There are the following rules for making a list of references:

-- Each reference starting with its serial number must be placed in a new line.
+- Each reference starting must be placed in a new line.

 - References must be listed in the alphabetical order, not in the order of citation.
 The references to works written in Cyrillic must be placed first.
 They are followed by references to works published in a language that uses Roman alphabet.

 - If Russian-speaking Authors submit a manuscript in English, the bibliography must be given in transliteration without the Cyrillic version.

 - The bibliography should meet the requirements of the Russian Science Citation Index (RSCI) and international databases.
 In this connection, references to Russian-language literature need to additionally contain information for citing it in a language that uses Roman alphabet.